ggebbie/TMI.jl/README.md

 # DATA FILES

-The Julia code is designed to download input files from Google Drive.
+The Julia code is designed to download input files from Google Drive and to place them in the `data` directory.
 If that doesn't work, extract data from Google Drive using your favorite method, such as the script `readTMIfromGoogleDrive.sh` at a bash shell prompt.

 `/bin/sh readTMIfromGoogleDrive.sh`